Corporate Governance Model

-The Articles of Association reserve to the Board of Directors the traditional powers which cannot be delegated under regulations in force, both primary (e.g. approval of draft financial statements, rights issues under Article 2443 of the Italian Civil Code, etc.) and secondary (decisions concerning strategic direction and business and financial plans, acquisition and disposal of significant equity investments, appointments to the post of General Manager, etc.).
-Hence the duties of strategic supervision and management find their own clearly-defined, well-balanced places.
+The articles of association assign the board of directors the role of strategic supervision in the form of the traditional, non-delegable powers under primary regulations (approval of draft financial statements, rights issues, etc.) and secondary regulations (decisions concerning strategic direction and business and financial plans, acquisition and disposal of significant equity investments, appointments to the post of general manager, etc.); and at the same time delegate management of the company to the executive committee/CEO.